-- wave cases.
-The selected progressive wave parameters are in accordance to previous studies on the modeling of wave-induced 260 mixing in wave flumes (Sulisz and Paprota, 2019).
-After the steady state is achieved, the time-independent wave velocity field is determined.
-The resulting horizontal and vertical velocity components U and W are then substituted to Eq.
-(29) and the temperature field evolution is predicted.
-The summary of wave parameters is provided in Table 1 together with wave-induced diffusivity values at the surface in relation to molecular diffusivity. - 265 It should be noted that the model may be applied to deep-water as well as shallow water conditions, which was already presented in the work by Sulisz and Paprota (2015).
-Here, we analyse transitional waves of kh from 0.5 to 2.0.
-In this way, the results from our previous work (Sulisz and Paprota, 2019) may be directly compared.
-In case of deep water waves corresponding to $kh > \pi$, the mixing would completely swept away the warmer water from the domain for the considered time frame and this case was omitted in the present study.
+It should be noted that the model may be applied to deep-water as well as shallow water conditions, which was already is presented in the work by Sulisz and Paprota (2015).
+Here, the cases correspond to a limited range of kh from 0.5 to 2.0.
+In this way, the results from the previous work (Sulisz and Paprota, 2019) may be directly comparecompared.
+Moreover, deep water conditions corresponding to $kh > \pi$ , the mixing would completely swept sweep away the warmer water from the analysed part of the fluid domain for the selected time frame and this case was omitted in the present study.

-270 3.2 Phase-averaged velocity distribution
+3.2 Phase-averaged velocity distribution

 The accurate assessment of the time-independent velocity field is of significant importance in the modeling of temperature changes under undulating water surface.
 The increasing steepness of generated waves intensifies wave-induced mixing processes, but also changes the structure of heat fluxes distribution in the region occupied by the fluid.
-The analysis of phase-averaged velocity distribution in direct vicinity of the wavemaker paddle helps to identify the effect of advection terms of the Eq.(29) on the temperature evolution driven by waves.
+The analysis of phase-averaged velocity distribution in the direct vicinity of the wavemaker paddle helps to identify the effect of advection terms of the Eq.(30) on the temperature evolution driven by waves.